Value of Old Books: Edition, Printing, Binding, Completeness and Condition

 When a free screener is enough

-Use the free screener when you need help identifying edition clues, condition issues, and whether real comparable sales exist.
+Use the free screener when you need help identifying edition clues, condition issues, and whether real market evidence exist.
 It is useful for inherited shelves, attic finds, and small book groups.

 When to get a professional appraisal